NKeleher/academic-niall/content/home/CV.md

 +++

 **Niall Keleher** is a Postdoctoral Scholar at the Stanford Graduate School of Business.
 He is a member of the Golub Capital Social Impact Lab.

+His research focuses on the intersection of data science for social good, causal inference, development economics, and the use of new methods of data collection.
+Niall has over 10 years of experience conducting randomized evaluations and primary data collection in developing countries.
+During the course of his career, Niall has worked on research with financial institutions, development organizations, and online tech firms.

 Other Professional Experience:
 - Director of Research Methods, Innovations for Poverty Action, 2012-2014